ijm/scrape-meta/README.md

 # scrape-meta

-Scrape the html meta tags from a URL into a human readable JSON or YAML file.
+A Python script to scrape HTML meta tags from a URL and output them in a human-readable JSON or YAML file.